mvirgo/Path-Planning/README.md

 1. Implement Behavior Planning for determining when to change lanes
 2. Implement Trajectory Generation to smooth out lane changes and determine safe/possible trajectories.
 3. Implement various cost functions to improve trajectories.
+4. Added usage of remaining old path prior to calculating a new path.

 ### Upcoming Steps
-1. Use remaining old path to plot a new trajectory.
+1. Fix skipped space in between old and new paths (latency?)
 2. Tune cost functions to improve safety/efficiency of driving.
 3. Project write-up and finalization